Peter Gilmore: Career

 Gilmore had roles in 11 Carry On films, and appeared in many British films including The Great St Trinian's Train Robbery (1966), Oh!
 What a Lovely War (1969), The Abominable Dr. Phibes (1971) and Warlords of Atlantis (1978).
-During his early career, he appeared in several stage musicals, including Lock Up Your Daughters and released a single, "Follow That Girl" (HMV POP 740), in 1960.
+During his early career, he appeared in several stage musicals, including Lock Up Your Daughters and released a single, "Follow That Girl" (His Master's Voice POP 740), in 1960.
 He played Macheath opposite Jan Waters as Polly in a 1968 production of the Beggar's Opera in London, in which both were praised for their portrayals.
 After achieving notice in the role of James Onedin, Gilmore felt he had become typecast as the rugged sea captain.

 He later appeared in a Doctor Who serial Frontios (1984) in which he played a character called Brazen.
 Gilmore also appeared in a Heartbeat episode, called "The Frighteners", during the Nick Berry era; his third wife, actress Anne Stallybrass was a regular in the series.